 Posted on July 7, 2015 by KC Gonzalez

-It seems to be the questions managers are often pondering: How do you keep employees motivated?
-How do you keep them happy?
-How do you get them to work harder?
 UTSA’s Matthew McCarter has arrived at some of that insight.
 He’s just released a co-authored study in the Human Resource Management Journal that suggests that choice in health plans plays a big role in employee motivation and happiness.

 Most people already have health insurance.
-But McCarter, an assistant professor in the College of Business’s Department of Management, discovered that when employees are able to choose from a concise list of health care providers, rather than having to grapple with an endless array of options, they are not only happier with their employer, but feel as if they’ve had some say in how their lives play out at work.
+But McCarter, an assistant professor in the College of Business’s Department of Management, discovered that when employees are able to choose from a concise list of healthcare providers, rather than having to grapple with an endless array of options, they are not only happier with their employer, but feel as if they’ve had some say in how their lives play out at work.

 “Having choice over benefits gives employees the perception of procedural justice or fairness,” McCarter said.
 “The first thing we found is that you don’t have to have your employees design the entire plan.
 It’s not about design.
-It about being able to choose what happens.”
+It's about being able to choose what happens.”

 As a result, employees perceive the procedures as more fair, see their managers as more trustworthy and are motivated to work harder.